rpcorr/mega-menu/README.md

 ## TODO

-- read user types from user object in the JSON file
+- read user types from user object in the JSON file - DONE
-- add a login feature ?
+- add a login feature - DONE
 - add aria-current="page" to the current page - DONE